magicsk/Transi/README.md

 ## Bugs
 - [ ] Fix location working only each other start of application

+### 1.0.5
-- [ ] Fix landscape rotation when trip is searched
+- [x] Fix landscape rotation when trip is searched
+- [x] Fix sometimes table notification not removed after bus leave stop
+- [x] Fix crash on notification create
+- [x] Fix crash on onPause while trip planned
+- [x] Fix trip notification title is "from Stop to null" if last step is walking
+- [x] Fix clickable area for trip notification

 ### 1.0.0
 - [x] Fix duplicates in virtual table